 - The credentials are sent to the attackers.

 As we see, any unsafe open redirect may be used to carry on a phishing attack.
 If a social media app is vulnerable, it would be easier due to the user’s trust in the app.
 Users may see only the URL that is trimmed, so they may not even notice that they’re being redirected.
 Criminals also may use free SSL certificates to make the fraud attempt appear a little more trustworthy.
 When the malicious link is opened, the user sees the exact copy of the legit website.
 The following screenshot shows that the open redirects are not a relic of the past:

-It seems even the most popular websites, like Google, Amazon and Facebook may be affected by this vulnerability.
-Some websites try to protect against this, and ask users if the action is legitimate.
-Facebook deals with it by showing an information box with options for following the link or discarding the redirect.
+It seems even the most popular websites, like Google, Amazon, and Facebook, may be affected by this vulnerability.
+Some websites try to protect against this and ask users if the action is legitimate.
+For example, Facebook deals with it by showing an information box with options for following the link or discarding the redirect.